demisto/content-docs/docs/integrations/manage-custom-content-for-connectors.md

 :::note
 If either field is missing this marker, the upload command will block execution to prevent tenant corruption.

+Updating the `display` field with the `_copy` marker is not mandatory, but it is recommended.
+Doing so makes it easier to distinguish your custom duplicate from the original sub-capability (integration) in the Cortex XSIAM UI.
 :::

 :::warning Critical System ID Conflict Risk